Your future in business is right at your doorstep.

 - Path to a better career

-Independence University is accredited by the Accrediting Commission of Career Schools and Colleges (ACCSC), a nationally recognized accrediting agency.
+Independence University is accredited by the Accrediting Commission of Career Schools and Colleges (ACCSC).
+The Accrediting Commission of Career Schools and Colleges (ACCSC) is a recognized accrediting agency by the U.S. Department of Education.

 “Independence University gave me the opportunity to have that flexibility to spend time with my family, my three little kids, and still go to school.
 Independence University was a great fit for me.”